 photos of their items.
 The products were not a commercial success as German modelers were quickly adopting HO-scale as their favorite.

-- A.C.
+A.C.
 Gilbert stops making O- and HO-scale products, and starts producing S-scale items under the American Flyer brand name.
+The gauge was narrowed to true S-scale, purposely

 Wimbledon Model Railway Club displays the first S-scale layout in Britain, built by Bernard Wright.